ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/ROADMAP & BUG TRACKER.md

 Ability to amend all PID settings from menu

 support for cleanflight / baseflight loop time change

+support for cleanflight profile number display from msp_status

 pitch / roll angles alarm